robreris/k8s-arc-test/README.md

 - `ECR_REPO`: ECR repo name for the runner tools image.
 - `IMAGE_TAG` (default `latest`): Tag for built image.
 - `GITHUB_ORG`: GitHub organization to connect ARC to.
+- `GITHUB_REPO` (optional): If scoping the runners to a repo instead of an organization, set this parameter to the repo name.
 - `ESO_SECRET_NAME` (default `arc/github-ftntcldcse-arc-runner-app`): Name of the AWS Secrets Manager secret.
 - `PEM_FILE`: Path to your GitHub App private key file.
 - `IAM_ROLE_NAME`, `IAM_POLICY_NAME`: Names for ESO IRSA role and inline policy.